jesscancode/tech-job-scraper-case-study/README.md

 ### Prefer a site's own structured data; use AI only for the mess

+I have been really inspired by what the Team at [Parse bot](https://parse.bot/) has been doing.
+But I did not want to pay for yet another subscription, so I tried to reverse engineer their approach to unlocking the data on the internet.

 The most robust way to read a site is the way the site reads itself.
 So for every source I look for structured data before reaching for a scraper.
 Only genuinely messy HTML gets the AI-extraction treatment, validated against a fixed schema.